birendpatel/lemon/src/lib/README.md

 # lib
-This directory contains source code used by, but completely decoupled from, the Lemon compiler.
-This includes data structures and generic functions.
+This directory contains data structures used by the Lemon compiler.
+Each file is standalone and has no dependencies beyond the GNU glibc library.
+Each data structure is written using C-style templates.

 The unit tests depend on the Unity software located in `/extern/unity` or found at [ThrowtheSwitch](http://www.throwtheswitch.org/unity).

-In general, `/extern` contains decoupled 3rd party software while `/src/lib` contains decoupled in-house software.

-`vector.h`: Templated dynamic array which appends and sets shallow copies.
-Lemon uses vectors to implement the REPL and for program sections like .text and .data.
+`vector.h`: Dynamic array with a doubling growth rate.
+It only performs shallow copying.
+It is not thread-safe.

-`channel.h`: Templated thread-safe FIFO queue.
-It supports multiple producers and consumers.
+`channel.h`: Thread-safe multi-producer multi-consumer FIFO queue.
 All read/write operations are blocking.
-Lemon uses a channel to enable the scanner and parser to run concurrently.
-The scanner sends tokens onto the channel and the parser collects them on an as-needed basis.
+The queue is fixed-length.

+`map.h`: Associative array mapping any hashable key to any shallow-copyable value.Implemented as a linear probing hash table.